chielorenz/tinymark/input.md

-# Input file
+# Heading 1
+This is the input file to test the compiler

+## Heading 2
-This is the input file to test the compiler, it only contain an h1 and a p
+This is the input file to test the compiler